Vipassana: The Art of Living

 2 – more focused breath awareness

-Start with step one to calm the mind then focus on the smaller region between your nose and lips.
+Start with step one to calm the mind then focus on the smaller region between the nose and lips.
 Focus on the sensations in this smaller area.
-It could be anything- air movement, itching, numbness, tingling, any and all sensations, simply focus on that area and experience the sensations as they come and go, nonjudgmentally; when you do sense something, sharpen the focus further- "dissect and dissect."
+It could be anything- air movement, itching, numbness, tingling, any and all sensations, simply focus on that area and experience the sensations as they come and go, nonjudgmentally; when there is a sensation, sharpen the focus further- "dissect and dissect."

 3 – scan from head to toes